-demonstrating their particular vulnerability and their specific needs in terms of accommodation.
+In cases of subsequent applications, some Prefectures systematically reduce reception conditions to the asylum seekers.
+In Lyon, Marseille, Paris and its surroundings, no subsequent claimants can benefit from reception conditions.
+In a few cases, subsequent claimants can benefit from these conditions after demonstrating their particular vulnerability and their specific needs in terms of accommodation.
 The decision of denial of reception conditions must written and motivated.
-Asylum seekers have 15 days to challenge this decision through an informal appeal.293 It is also possible after these 15 days to lodge an appeal before the administrative court.
+Asylum seekers have 15 days to challenge this decision through an informal appeal.314 It is also possible after these 15 days to lodge an appeal before the administrative court.

-The management of reception centres has to inform OFII and the Prefect of the Département in case of a prolonged and not motivated absence from the reception centre of an asylum seeker, as well as any violent behaviour or serious disrespect of the community life rules.294 OFII is competent to decide on the suspension, withdrawal or refusal of material reception conditions.
+The management of reception centres has to inform OFII and the Prefect of the Département in case of a prolonged and not motivated absence from the reception centre of an asylum seeker, as well as any violent behaviour or serious disrespect of the community life rules.
+OFII is competent to decide on the suspension, withdrawal or refusal of material reception conditions.
 All these decisions have to be communicated in written and duly motivated and take into account the asylum seeker's vulnerability.
-They can only be definitive and applied after the asylum seeker concerned by a suspension, withdrawal or refusal of material reception conditions have been able to formulate his or her observations and comment, in written.
+They can only be definitive and applied after the asylum seeker concerned by a suspension, withdrawal or refusal of material reception condition has been able to formulate his or her observations and comment, in written.
 When material reception conditions have been suspended, the asylum seeker can ask OFII to re-establish them.

-Specifically as regards ADA, the allowance can be suspended when the asylum seeker:295
+Specifically as regards ADA, the allowance can be suspended when the asylum seeker:316